sebastienros/jint/README.md

 - Constraints for execution (recursion, memory usage, duration)

 > Follow new features as they are being implemented, see https://github.com/sebastienros/jint/issues/343

-### Version 2.x

-Version 2.x is no longer maintained and you should consider moving to using version 3.

 ## Performance